 When a child experiences challenges with transitions, families may see in their child whining, crying, difficulty sleeping or eating, or tantrums.

 Child’s age: If your child has a tantrum during transitions, you may attribute it as the “terrible twos.”
-However, a child’s age (and development) may limit the ways she can communicate she is having challenges with a transition.
-Your child’s feelings of being overwhelmed, scared, or frustrated are very real feelings, but she may not have learned productive ways to express those feelings.
+However, a child’s age (and development) may limit the ways a child can communicate they are having challenges with a transition.
+Your child’s feelings of being overwhelmed, scared, or frustrated are very real feelings, but they may not have learned productive ways to express those feelings.

 Child’s temperament: Children feel and experience things differently due to their temperaments.
 A child whose temperament is easy-going may react very differently to a transition than a child whose temperament is more resistant to change.
 Watch the video below to see how your child’s temperament may impact their behavior and what you can do to support your child.